travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Song Metadata.md

 ```

 ## Composition of the music\_info Struct:
 **Note:** This information builds upon the work of Aaron in Japan user Taren, who has figured out a great deal of information about this, and other aspects of the DDRMAX era games.
-[You can see a good deal of his work here.](http://aaronin.jp/boards/viewtopic.php?t=10509&highlight=iso)
+[You can see a good deal of his work preserved here.](http://aaronin.jp/boards/viewtopic.php?t=10509&highlight=iso)

 This work is mainly to take what has been already figured out, and complete that work.

 ```
-Field Name:  Size (in bytes):  Description: base_name
+Field Name:     Size (in bytes):     Description: base_name             7              Song abbreviated name album                 1              Determines the CD icon that spins at the
+                                     upper right corner of the song banner bpm_min               2              Minimum song BPM bpm_max               2              Minimum song BPM difficulty            4              Song foot ratings
 ```